sshtools/two-slices/README.md

 ## Changes

+### 0.9.8

+ * `Slice.close()` now idempotent, so calling it multiple times will not cause any issues.
+Fixes [https://github.com/sshtools/two-slices/issues/6](#6)
+ * Removed the long deprectated scripted Growl service on Mac OS.
+GNTP is still available and supported on all platforms.
+Fixes [https://github.com/sshtools/two-slices/issues/3](#3)

 ### 0.9.7

  * Added *Inline Replies* support for some platforms that have this ability.
 Currently `NotificationCenterToaster` (MacOS) and `DBUSNotifyToaster` (Linux, some Desktops)